Fifth Annual Banquet, Symposium, & Student Retreat

 Aaron is the Chapter Director for the UNC Wilmington chapter of Ratio Christi and the Regional Director for the state of North Carolina.
 Aaron is also a licensed attorney in the state of North Carolina.Learn More

-Clay Jones, is an Associate Professor of Christian Apologetics at Biola University and a Ratio Christi Board Member.Learn More
+Clay Jones, is an Associate Professor of Christian Apologetics at Biola University and is the Chairman of the Board of Directors of Ratio Christi.Learn More